 Something rather fascinating these days is the number of fancy dishes appearing in our hospitals' selective menus.

-Many of these dishes bear exotic names which very often is us about their contents but nearly always set our mation afire.
+If ny of these dishes bear exotic names which very often bear which very often bear exotic names which very oft anation afire.